bengcheo/bengcheo.github.io/index.md

 _Published: 10th-May-2022_

-_Updated: 10th-May-202_
+_Updated: 10th-May-2022_

 This project aims to build several Machine Learning models (with a Logistics Regression model as the baseline, build a Logistics Regression model with Regularization, Random Forest model, XGBoost Model) in order to predict whether customers from a telecom will churn.
-The metric that determines the strength of our model is Recall.
+The metric that determines the strength of our model is Recall metric.

 [Link to Github repository](https://github.com/bengcheo/skin_cancer_detection)